Clinic Privacy Notice

 For further details about the situations when information about you might be shared please see the Information Commissioner’s website at https://ico.org.uk/for-the-public/personal-information/sharing-my-info/

 Patients and prospective patients please note that if you send me emails, the replies that I send to you are not encrypted.
-For this reason I prefer to receive personal data by telephone or in person, and sensitive information during consultations only.
+For this reason I prefer to receive personal data by telephone, in writing, or in person, and sensitive information through clinic software or during consultations.

 How do I transport, store and dispose of your personal Data?